CarlosLunaGit/capl-lint-extension/README.md

 ### 0.0.7

-* General Bug's fixes on Tokenizer logic
+* General Bug's fixes on Tokenizer logic.

 ---

 ### 0.0.8

-* Enabling link for Users Donations thru Stripe
+* Enabling link for Users Donations thru Stripe.

+---

+### 0.0.9

+* Support for Variables not declared at the start of a block and duplicated variable declaration.

 ---